deep-gabani/pdf_cracker/README.md

     -d
 ```

-4. Cracking a pdf with password of length 4 with letters, digits and special characters.
+5. Cracking a pdf with password of length 4 with lower case letters, digits and special characters.
 ```
 python3 . \
     -i assets/7.pdf \